xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 <details><summary><strong>Usage Example: Generate Test Steps in Script view</strong></summary>

-Given a sample test case with the steps as below:
+In our example, we use a sample test case with the steps as below:

-* Open the browser
+* Open the browser.
-* Navigate to a website
+* Navigate to a website.
-* Click on a specific control
+* Click on a specific control.
-* Validate if a control exists on the page
+* Validate if a control exists on the page.
-* Close the browser
+* Close the browser.

 In this scenario, you will create a Web application test script to make use of the **[Web UI](/x/VQAM) [built-in keywords](/x/VQAM)**.
 Follow these steps to automate the above test scenario in **Script view**: